 Once you have added them, just send a short message their way saying how nice it was to meet them, maybe mention some part of the conversation that you enjoyed to show you were paying attention.
 If you've met them at a networking event, they will fully expect this and are likely to be impressed with your personal message.

 You have just added someone to your network.
 It’s really that simple.
-To get more information on how to network effectively, check out our new academy module.
+To get more information on how to network effectively, check out Bright Network Academy's how to network effectively module.